Order your UGC NET/SET Material copy (Paper-II only) today !

 Not a pool of cold water, when I must drink,

-Makak now describes his vision of a white woman who informs him that he is a descendant of the African warrior kings and he should retreat back to Africa.
-He has loved the apparition because,” she is part of him, his deeper self, his Jungian anima” She knows everything about him and calls him by his real name.
-He claims to see her at that moment in the prison, but no one else does.
-Makak believes she gives him strength.
-Lestrade thinks this vision as an insane one: “ Is this rage for whiteness that does drive niggers mad”(228)
+Makak now describes his vision of a white apparition/woman who informs him that he is a son of the African warrior kings and he should return back to Africa.
+He has loved the apparition because, ”she is part of him, his deeper self, his Jungian anima” She knows everything about him and calls him by his real name.

 SCENE 1

 The play shifts back to the time before Makak was arrested, though it is part of his dream.
-In Makak’s hut on monkey mountain, he lies on the floor.
-He is found by his business partner and friend, Moustique, a small black man with a deformed foot ( a little man with a limp).
-Moustique rouses him so they can go the market and sell their coal.
+In Makak’s hut on monkey mountain, he lies on the ground, and the white mask is nearby.
+We hear a cry far off, echoing. by his business partner and friend, Moustique, a small black man with a deformed foot (a little man with a limp).
+Moustique rouses him saying it's market day, so they can go the market and sell their coal.
 Makak does not want to go.

 Makak: I going mad, Moustique